 “Many white southerners supported the Electoral College because it counted their non-voting slaves as three-fifths of a person, and thus gave the South more influence than it would have enjoyed in a national vote.”

 Reader, the electoral college must be abolished to ensure the Executive Branch continues to function as it has in the past for the next 4 years.
-The sooner, the better.
+And the sooner we do it, the better.

 In 6 of the last 7 presidential elections, a Democrat defeated a Republican in the popular vote.
 But a Democrat only won the White House in 4 of the 7 elections because of the Electoral College.
 There have been 4 times in U.S. history in which the winner of the Electoral College lost the popular vote before 2016.
 Trump’s victory marked the 5th time, the 2nd time in the last 16 years.